-Parents need to understand how the law places paramount importance on the welfare of a child whenever issues of parental substance abuse arise.
-This article will provide an overview of the law and offer parents a better understanding of how courts address substance abuse allegations when making decisions about child custody.
+Parents need to understand how the law places paramount importance on the welfare of a child whenever issues of parental substance use disorder arise.
+This article will provide an overview of the law and offer parents a better understanding of how courts address substance use disorder allegations when making decisions about child custody.

 Child custody laws in the United States

 Fostering the best interests of a child in child custody arrangements has caused states to rethink the traditional notion of granting sole physical custody and decision making to one parent with visitation rights to the other.
 Laws now favor shared decision making and encourage children spending as much time as possible with both parents.

 Terminology also has changed.
 The concept of custody now involves legal custody, which refers to parental authority to make decisions affecting the child, including the following: